Puualu/Puualu.eth/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Welcome to My Site
+# Global change begins within..

-This is the official site for puualu.eth, where you can find project updates, learn about my work, and support through donations.
+This is the official site for puualu.eth, where you can find project updates, learn how to participate in important work.
+Payments and Donations support local movements happening.

 ## Support Us
 Your support is appreciated!
 Donations can be sent directly to [puualu.eth](https://etherscan.io/enslookup?q=puualu.eth).